 “Are You Listening?”
-What Inattentive ADHD Looks Like — and Responds To
+What Inattentive ADHD Looks Like — and Responds to

-You’ve asked your child 8 times now to put on his shoes, yet still he’s building that LEGO.
+You’ve asked your child eight times now to put on his shoes, yet still he’s building that LEGO.
 Daily behavior like this may look and feel like disobedience, but it may actually be ADHD inattention.
 Learn more about inattentive symptoms and solutions.

 ADHD often forces a child to process thoughts and make transitions more slowly.
 Without this understanding, a child’s inattention can cause conflict at home.
 Here are some strategies to help avoid it.